ermig1979/Synet/README.md

 # Synet
-A small framework to play neural network
+A small framework to inference neural network